NHL Preview and Free Pick: Boston Bruins vs. Toronto Maple Leafs

 Bruins vs. Maple Leafs Preview

-Boston finished in 2nd place in the Eastern Conference during the regular season with 107 points.
+Boston was in 2nd place in the Eastern Conference at the close of the regular season with 107 points.

 Toronto Maple Leafs

-Toronto wrapped up the year in 5th place in the east with 100 points.
-The team was also on cruise
+Toronto ended the year in 5th place in the east with 100 points.
+The club dropped five of its last six –

-Andersen is the likely starter in goal this evening.
-He was 36-16-7 this year with a .917 save
+Frederik Anderson is the projected starter for this evening’s game.
+He was 36-16-7 this year with a

 Bruins vs. Maple Leafs Prediction

-During the regular season, Boston had a 3-1 edge over Toronto.
-For the last 10 meetings, the Bruins
+During the regular season, the Bruins held a 3-1 edge over the Maple Leafs.
+Totals were 2-1-1 over

 Boston Bruins vs. Toronto Maple Leafs Pick: Toronto Maple Leafs -120